Chapter 1:

 Ugh!
 Effort is hard.
 I wish I had a mini-bar or something in here.
 But that would also require things.”

 “Raising her arms, she…” I tapped away, making a quick edit.
 “Began.
 To.
 Mutter…a series of nonsensical words.
-Words that meant nothing to any who would hear them but to the ancient and omnipotent Phyllis, made complete sense.
+Words that meant nothing to anyone who would hear them but to the ancient and omnipotent Phyllis made complete sense.
 The sigil began to glow as a gust whipped the fragile parchments of the spell, tearing them to shreds.
 She would only have one shot at getting this to work.
-Raising her weak arms up, she finished the incantation with a single proclamation, ‘I’m coming to get y—"
+Raising her weak arms, she finished the incantation with a single proclamation, ‘I’m coming to get y—"

 Vrt, vrt— A third message.